-Certified Scrum Master (CSM) with Jeff Sutherland deutsch
+Certified Scrum Master Training (CSM) with Jeff Sutherland deutsch

 The rules of Scrum are easy.
 Implementing them is hard.
 If you want to learn both, this is the course for you.
 Dr. Jeff Sutherland ran the first Scrum team in 1993, and has been the driving force behind it for nearly twenty years.